djjeeva/Olympics-Performance-Analytics/README.md

   The project uses various visuals to represent data on athlete preferences, medal counts, and country performances.
 Historical data enhances these visuals, allowing for a deeper understanding of trends over time.

 ## Python Script to Directly Import Kaggle Dataset into Power BI.

-Below is a Python script that downloads and loads data from Kaggle for the Paris 2024 Olympic Summer Games.
+## Python Script to Directly Import Kaggle Dataset into Power BI

+This script downloads a dataset from Kaggle and prepares it for use in Power BI.

 ```python
 import kaggle